Liked this post? Why not share it?

 It’s a multi-purpose and natural ointment that helps soothe irritated skin by providing a moisture barrier.
 This will protect the skin while simultaneously soothing and hydrating it.

-Which is why it’s one of the perfect creams to soothe nappy rash in babies or toddlers.
+This is why it’s one of the perfect creams to soothe nappy rash in babies or toddlers.

 Good for: rashes, scars, burns, scratches, dry skin, nappy rash